 Through this commitment, Kightlinger & Gray engages in community diversity events, organizations and causes for the betterment of all.

-The Kightlinger & Gray Diversity & Inclusion Committee is guided by Partners and supported by Administration, Human Resources and Marketing.
-This includes Partners Sacha Armstrong who is co-chair of the Evansville Bar Association Diversity and Inclusion Committee, Laura Gard who serves on the DRI committees for Diversity and Inclusion, and Women in Law, Marketing, and Richard Mullineaux, who also serves on the Firm’s Management Committee.
+The Kightlinger & Gray Diversity & Inclusion Committee is guided by Partners and supported by Administration, Human Resources, and Marketing.
+Merrillville Partner, Laura Gard serves on the DRI committees for Diversity and Inclusion, and Women in Law, Marketing.